zouantchaw/zouantchaw/README.md

 Developer - Blockchain focused
 --------------------------------

 I'm a self taught software developer currently learning Solidity and building interfaces for smart contracts.
 I currently work at ethos, where I write nft specific smart contrtacts for brands on different blockchains like Ethereum and Flow.
-Previously, I worked as Frontend Developer at SaaSAlerts, a startup building security monitoring tools for Managed Service Providers(MSPs).
+Previously, I worked as frontend dev at SaaSAlerts, a startup building security monitoring tools for Managed Service Providers(MSPs).

 * 🌍  I'm based in Washington DC
-* 🖥️  See my portfolio at [Buildspace](http://app.buildspace.so/profile/07614a00-cd29-4d8f-acf8-a24cc57edc32)
+* 🖥️  See my blog/portfolio at [lovethegame.eth.limo](http://lovethegame.eth.limo)
 * ✉️  You can contact me at [zouantchaw74@gmial.com](mailto:zouantchaw74@gmial.com)
 * 🤝  I'm open to collaborating on cool shit